BCSC 163: Syllabus

 • For final portfolio: dishonesty means that the work fails to meet assignment criteria and will be graded with this in mind and in accordance with the syllabus policies, and the course grade may not be higher than C-.

-Working with Others Honestly and Honorably: Unless otherwise specified, I encourage discussion of work related to Writing & Thinking Activities and the Research Project and other class activities, as explained in “Academic Integrity: Understanding how to Give and Receive Help When Writing Papers.”
+Working with Others Honestly and Honorably: Unless otherwise specified, I encourage discussion of work related to Writing & Thinking Activities and the Research Project and other class activities, as explained in “Academic Integrity: Understanding how to Give and Receive Help When Writing Papers (PDF).”
 However, unless I indicate that work may be completed in groups, I expect you to complete work individually and acknowledge peers or others who have contributed substantive ideas.

 What if the “Other” is AI or other technology?
 There are a number of apps and tools (AI-based and otherwise) that may be useful to you as a writer, but it’s important to make sure that you are using them in ways that are ethical and that do not compromise your own learning or the development of your writing skills but instead help you deepen your understanding of what you’re doing when you write.
 If you think of these tools as tech-based “peers”, this can help you understand when and how to use them ethically.
 Remember: the principle is that YOU need to be the one making decisions about everything in your writing.
 For example: